Preserving File Timestamps

 SafeCopy is also useful if you need to copy files for an ESI production.
 SafeCopy includes a chain of custody and allows users to specify the folders and file types for collection.

 Litigators and corporate IT professionals are especially interested in preserving file timestamps and metadata.
-Due to the changes in the Federal Rules of Civil Procedure (FRCP) it’s important to produce electronic files without alteration.
+Due to the changes in the Federal Rules of Civil Procedure (FRCP) it has become crucial to produce electronic files without alteration.

 The changes in the FRCP mean that the producing party needs to take the necessary measures to preserve potential evidence.
 Additionally, the methods and tools used to produce electronic information can come into question more now than ever before.
 Using applications which preserve, validate and document the collection process is vitally important.

-If you are copying or collecting files which are involved in a legal matter than you should take a serious look at Pinpoint Labs SafeCopy 2 Mobile Edition.
+If you are copying or collecting files which are involved in a legal matter than you should take a serious look at Pinpoint Labs SafeCopy 2.
 The software was designed with ESI productions and litigation in mind.
-You can learn more about 'forensically sound' file collections by reading the free 'No-Nonsense File Collection' report.

-SafeCopy 2 Mobile Edition runs from a USB flash drive and doesn't require the software to be installed on the target computer.
+SafeCopy 2 Nomad Edition runs from a USB flash drive and does not require the software to be installed on the target computer.
 The chain of custody log and MD5 hash verification provide additional documentation that the ESI production was completed properly.

 File timestamps are easily altered when using Microsoft Windows to copy files and folders.
 Be sure to research and compare the various copy utilities and determine what best fits your needs.